kamos1/handout/README.md

-# slack-app
+# Handout
 ## Overview:
-This is a slackbot built on Node.js with an Express back-end that interacts with a React front-end.
-It was created during the fourth week of my third module at Turing.
+This is a slackbot built on Node.js with an Express back-end.

 ## Installation and Setup
+- git clone
+- npm Install
+- npm start